Flu: Who Is Most at Risk?

 Dr. Ambler offers five key reasons why it is important to get a flu shot after age 65:

-• Older adult populations often have associated comorbidities like chronic obstructive pulmonary disease (COPD) and congestive heart failure, which put them at higher risk for complications related to the flu.
+- Older adult populations often have underlying medical conditions like chronic obstructive pulmonary disease (COPD) and congestive heart failure, which put them at higher risk for complications related to the flu, such as pneumonia (lung infection).

-• Older adults tend to have impaired immune systems compared to younger patients, which can make them more susceptible to complications and severe illness.
+- Older adults tend to have weaker immune systems compared to younger patients, which can make increase their chances of complications and severe illness.

 How Flu Affects Babies and Young Children

-In children birth to 5 years old, influenza is more likely to cause severe illness and a bacterial co-infection.
-Lubna S. Madani, MD, a family medicine physician at Northwestern Medicine Immediate Care Glen Ellyn, says children in this age group are at higher risk of flu complications because:
+In children birth to 5 years old, influenza is more likely to cause severe illness and a secondary bacterial co-infection.
+Lubna S. Madani, MD, a Northwestern Medicine family medicine physician, says children in this age group are at higher risk of flu complications because:

-• Young children, especially those who are frequently around other children, such as in a daycare setting, can carry bacteria in their noses.
-This bacteria may not pose a threat when the child is healthy, but if a virus such as flu infects the child, that bacteria can cause a secondary bacterial co-infection that can be severe and possibly fatal.
+- Young children, especially those who are frequently around other children, such as in a daycare setting, can carry bacteria in their noses.
+These bacteria may not pose a threat when the child is healthy, but if a virus such as flu infects the child, that bacteria can cause a secondary bacterial co-infection that can be severe and possibly fatal.

 Therefore, Dr. Madani suggests giving them an immunization and teaching children to: